Golden Knights vs. Kraken: Betting Trends, Odds, Advanced Stats

 Golden Knights Advanced Stats

-- In their past 10 games, the Golden Knights' goals per game average is 0.1 higher than their season-long average.
+- During their past 10 games, the Golden Knights have scored 0.4 more goals per game than their average on the season.

-- The team's goal differential is 10th-best in the league at +37.
+- The team's goal differential is ninth-best in the league at +40.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.